DanielAtKrypton/applyFunctionToCellArray/README.md

 ## Description

 Applies function to a cell array along the specified dimension.
+It comes in two breeds:

+- applyCellFunctionToCellArray
+- applyFunctionToCellArray

 ## Syntax